Coachella Logo

 Coachella LogoCoachella Logo PNG

 The Coachella logo is informal, just like the festival it represents.
-It captures the spirit of creativity, the rich potential of the participants, and their desire to break away from standards.
+It captures the spirit of creativity, the rich potential of the participants, and their desire to break free from established norms.
 Its minimalist design hides each individual’s maximum possibilities.

 Coachella: Brand overview